 First you must have recorded a record pattern as detailed above.
 This runs a record pattern of up to 40 seconds duration.
 You can run the Record Pattern through the Advanced Menu System.
-Enter the Main Menu by selecting 95 CALL on the keypad.
-You will see the Main Menu displayed on the screen.
+Enter the Main Menu by selecting <CALL> 95 <Enter> or <CALL> 64 <Enter> on the keypad.